roblox-ts/roblox-ts/CONTRIBUTING.md

 2. Use `rojo build` to create `/tests/test.rbxl`
 3. Use `lune` to execute the tests

 You can run this process yourself if you have Roblox Studio and [rokit](https://github.com/rojo-rbx/rokit) installed.
-(Only works on Windows and MacOS)

 ```sh
 # install rojo + lune